How to add Foreign key in Migration – Laravel 8

 php artisan make:migration create_countries_table

-• Find a PHP file that ends with create_countries_table and open it.
+database/migration/folder from the project root. - Find a PHP file that ends with

 public function up()